docs/version-identifier/code-description.md

   Note: that `currentTagEnd` is actually the character after the closing bracket.

-- Check whether the cursor position is after the end position of the tag.
-If it is we set `beforeCursor` to false.
+- Check whether the cursor position is before the beginning of the tag.
+If it is we set `cursorIsAfterTag` to false.
 - Create a new element in the `versionTags` array, containing these properties:
   - **tagID**: The unique ID (`tagCounter` number).
   - **tagSet**: The tag set ID (`tagSetID[nestingLevel]` number).